 Active Use: climbing up or down difficult terrain; jumping over large gaps; squeezing through a tight space in a hurry; careful placement of a an object to avoid triggering an alarm or trap; complex physical actions such as rolling behind cover and picking up a weapon at the same time; etc…

-Passive Use: Physical Melee hit rating, physical melee rating, Stealth resource
+Passive Use: Physical Melee hit rating, physical melee critical hit rating, Stealth resource

 |Physical melee hit rating||Agility-10 = +/- to hit|